Buick Century Water Pump and Headlight Problems

 Warning lights- service engine light.

-Question: I recently lost my low beams...any cause to this happening?...All other lights work.
+Question: I recently lost my low beams..
+Any cause to this happening?.
+All of the other lights work.
 Can it be a fuse for both headlights?

 First off, the service engine soon light being on will not cause a problem with the headlights, but you should get it checked out before a problem gets worse.

 Since it's the least expensive to try, I would get two new headlamp bulbs and start there.